Ruipu/The-Effect-of-Optional-Practical-Training-OPT---Job-Market-Paper/README.md

 ---

 ## 🔍 Key Insights
+- **Foreign students always have a high proportion in working in STTEM occupations, compared with domestic students.**
+- **For both foreign and domestic students, the wage between STEM and non-STEM positions always differs--STEM occupations are always associated with higher wage**.
+- **Comparatively, the wage gap of foreign students are larger than the gap of domestic students**.
 - 🧑‍🎓 **Foreign students** dramatically increased their share of STEM degrees after the 2016 OPT extension — especially at the master’s level.
 - 💼 **Domestic students** also moved slightly toward STEM fields, but much more gradually.
 - 📈 **Foreign STEM participation** and wages surged post-2016, while domestic trends remained stable.